 This is a great time to register your child for introductory gymnastics if you haven’t done it already.
 Gymnastics is perhaps the single best activity for developing your child’s ABCs of physical literacy.
 Kids in this age group don’t usually compete, and it isn’t necessary for your child to train for the Olympics.
 The best programs are simply about having fun while learning different movement skills and developing strength and coordination.

 If your child enjoyed lots of family swims at your local pool as a toddler and preschooler, this is a good time to get them registered in actual swimming lessons.
 Again, like gymnastics, it’s not necessary to train for an Olympic medal.
 Swimming is simply a good all-round activity that is healthy, fun, and provides a basic skill for pursuing different water sports ranging from sailing and surfing to water polo and diving.

 Soccer is now the number one participation sport in Canada with over 700,000 children and youth playing the game across the country.
 Next to gymnastics, it’s probably one of the best activities for developing children’s all-round movement skills and physical literacy.
-Just make sure that you find a program that follows the FUNdamentals guidelines of the Long-Term Athlete Development (LTAD) pathway for soccer at this age.
+Just make sure that you find a program that follows the FUNdamentals guidelines [PDF] of the Long-Term Athlete Development (LTAD) pathway for soccer at this age.

 Play different sports

 Resist the temptation to let your child specialize in one activity at this age.
 Research has shown that children shouldn’t specialize until their teens for most sports.
 Instead encourage your child to try different sports and activities to discover different interests and learn different skills.
 Summer camps and spring break camps provide excellent opportunities to try different things with minimal commitment of time and money.
 And don’t forget non-traditional sports like rock climbing and skateboarding, or martial arts and dance!